|

 -----------------

-Part-ends shown for group H (e.g. Cambridge).
+Course-ends shown for group H (e.g. Cambridge).
 For other lead-head groups, the same part-ends will be generated, but in a different order.
-Variation: all the A-blocks may be called at the start, followed by all the B-blocks, i.e. 5A, 5B.

 For 6th's Place Methods